zachvance/flask_boilerplate/README.md

 ## Background
-I really just wanted a clean version of some of the features and pages that I use frequently for apps, and the CSS already mostly taken care of.
+I wanted my own boilerplate for some of the aspects/features I find myself setting up most frequently on small scale web apps.
+This gives me a clean template to work off that could be modified and ready to demo relatively quickly, along with a local database for testing and styling already taken care of.

+Additionally, it's been a good exercise in organization; sometimes taking a step back and working on a smaller scale project allows you to structure things differently and improve your fundamentals, which can be applied to larger undertakings.

 ## Usage
 ### Default logins